7 FAM 250

 7 FAM 257.1 Shipment Arrangements

 a.
-Whenever the consular officer is instructed by the NOK or other authorized person to ship the remains to the United States, it is the consular officer’s responsibility to ensure that the remains are appropriately/properly prepared and encased to meet the requirements of the local government, as certified by the local funeral director, the air carrier, the U.S. Federal government, and the U.S. State government for the initial point of entry into the United States (22 CFR 72.7 Disposition of Remains Consular Responsibility).
+When the consular officer is instructed by the NOK or other authorized person to ship the remains to the United States, it is the consular officer’s responsibility to ensure that the remains are appropriately/properly prepared and encased to meet the requirements of the local government, as certified by the local funeral director, the air carrier, the U.S. Federal government, and the U.S. State government for the initial point of entry into the United States (22 CFR 72.7 Disposition of Remains Consular Responsibility).
 Once the remains enter the United States, it is the U.S. funeral director’s responsibility to ensure that the preparation of the remains meets the requirements for each U.S. State government through which the remains will travel, up to and including their ultimate destination.
 However, the consular officer must inform the U.S. funeral director of this responsibility.
 These requirements may involve the method of preservation of the remains, the type of container, whether and how the container must be sealed, and the preparation or submission of all required documents.
 Links to U.S. State government contacts are available through the U.S. National Funeral Directors’ Association Web site.
 Should you need help determining U.S. State government requirements, contact L/CA.

-U.S. State Funeral Directors’ Association
+See … U.S. State Funeral Directors’ Association U.S. National Funeral Directors’ Association |

 b.
 As it cannot be assumed that the foreign funeral home or other establishment caring for the remains will be fully familiar with the U.S. State or Federal requirements, it is the responsibility of the consular officer to place the two funeral homes in direct contact with each other or to obtain those requirements from the U.S. funeral home receiving the remains and to pass them to the foreign funeral home.